Template Variables

 Variables are placeholder texts in messages that are dynamically replaced based on the information you've provided.

-When you create a message with variables, Hoory translates it into the appropriate value.
+When you create a message with variables, Hoory AI translates it into the appropriate value.

-Note: Hoory supports variables in canned responses, macros, and automation.
+Note: Hoory AI supports variables in canned responses, macros, and automation.

 The current list of template variables are: